KxSystems/ml/docs/utilities/util.md

 **Index columns** This function assumes a single unnamed Python index column is to be removed.
 It returns an unkeyed table.
 All other variants of Python index columns map to q key columns.
 For example any instance with two or more indexes will map to two or more Python keys, while any named single-index Python column be associated with a q key in a keyed table.

-!!!note
+> Note
+>
-	This function is a wrapper around `.ml.df2tabTimezone`, conversions within this function will default to convert `datetime.date` and `datetime.time` types to foreign objects, numpy timezone types are converted to their UTC representation.
+> This function is a wrapper around `.ml.df2tabTimezone`, conversions within this function will default to convert `datetime.date` and `datetime.time` types to foreign objects, numpy timezone types are converted to their UTC representation.
 These conversion choices have been made due to python related computational inefficiencies in converting to native q types and local-time representations respectively.

 ## `.ml.df2tabTimezone`